At the movies: 'Ben Hur' and 'Wizard of Oz' as Japan reopens

 Toho's reopened theatres mostly offer a mix of old Hollywood, recent Japanese hits and holdovers like Oscar-winning "Parasite" that was in cinemas before the closures, although that mix varied between theatres, its website showed.
 It's Sendai cinema in northern Japan on Tuesday was screening the American classics mentioned as well as neo-noir sci-fi classic "Blade Runner" (1982), prison drama "The Shawshank Redemption" (1994) and several Japanese films including "Shin Godzilla" (2016).

 Western "Rio Bravo" (1959), starring John Wayne, was also playing in some theatres.
-Asked about the selection of films on show, the Toho official simply said: "We're playing films that are popular."
+Asked about the selection of films on show, a Toho official simply said: "We're playing films that are popular."

 - READ MORE ON: